lightning/bolts/07-routing-gossip.md

 ### Requirements

 The `announcement_signatures` message is created by constructing a `channel_announcement` message, corresponding to the newly established channel, and signing it with the secrets matching an endpoint's `node_id` and `bitcoin_key`.
-The message is then sent using an `announcement_signatures` message.
+After it's signed, the
+`announcement_signatures` message may be sent.

 The `short_channel_id` is the unique description of the funding transaction.
 It is constructed as follows: